D2-mods/The-Workshop-Kitpack/README.md

 --

 **Extra patching:**
-- Component for subtledoctor's 5e casting mod (this component can be installed before or after 5e casting)
+- Component for subtledoctor's 5e casting mod (can install before or after 5e casting)
-- Update description for Medic Arts (use if Poison Weapon or Lay On Hands were revised after this mod was installed)
+- Kit Updater (fixes or updates, see below)

 #